Here are a few resources that we have used and can recommend as helpful. We are also posting links to other blogs on writing and grief.

 Kindermourn in Charlotte, NC hosted a workshop in October and one of the Farther Along women led a writing workshop in February and March at 1320 Harding Place, Charlotte, NC 28204.
 See http://www.kindermourn.org/ .

-Farther Along had books for sale at Voices of Hope, an annual event sponsored by the Michael Yang Foundation in Salisbury, NC in November, and a writing symposium/book signing sponsored by the group is scheduled for April 27.
-See http://www.michaelyangfound.org/ and http://fartheralongbook.com/book-events for more information.
+Farther Along had books for sale at Voices of Hope, an annual event sponsored by the Michael Yang Foundation in Salisbury, NC in November 2012 and November 2013, and a writing symposium/book signing sponsored by the group was held in April 2013.
+See http://www.michaelyangfound.org/ and https://fartheralongbook.com/book-events for more information.

 OTHER BLOGS TO SHARE: